3on/recipes/tarte-aux-pommes.md

 - some cinamon of lemon zest

 ## Steps
-* In a bowl, mix the flour and the butter at room temperature and cut into dice
+* In a bowl, mix the flour and the butter at room temperature and cut into dices
 ![](https://raw.githubusercontent.com/3on/recipes/master/img/pate-brisee-1.jpg)
 * Once you get a "wet sand" texture, add cinamon, yolks, sugar and amaretto.
 Knead the dough until it is homogeneous but don't over do it.
 You should get a ball that is not sticky nor dry.
 ![](https://raw.githubusercontent.com/3on/recipes/master/img/pate-brisee-2.jpg)